I was recovering from a cold earlier this month. I had gone into work but discovered my body wasn’t ready to get back to it.

 “I am Korean-Australian.
 I grew up in Tasmania, but have lived in Singapore for six years and in Indonesia for two.”

 I smile and go back to my food.
 It is still hot and delicious.
 They let me slurp away.
 They chat with each other about Malaysia, about food and life.
 A spry grandmother next to them gets up.
 Her hair is white and she is wearing a purple jacket.
 I try to eat my food but she catches my eye.

 “Eh, what is she eating?” she asks Auntie number two.

 “It’s yong tau fu,” Auntie number two responds.

 “Where are you from?” the grandmother with the purple jacket and the white hair asks me.
 She has young eyes.

 “She is Korean,” Auntie number one answers for me.
 “But she lived in Singapore and Indonesia.
 That is why she can eat all these different foods.”

 The grandmother smiles at us before she heads on her way.
 We start talking about cooking and YouTube videos that teach Korean cooking.
-I admit I’m terrible at cooking Korean food and that I rely on my mother for my Korean food fix.
+I admit I’m terrible at cooking authentic Korean food and that I rely on my mother or restaurants for my Korean food fix.
 They nod understandingly.